 All CCAR rabbis, including e.g., Hillel rabbis and military and civilian chaplains, regardless of their specific placement, are bound by the following provisions.
 The principles herein contained are applicable also in our relationships with rabbis who are not members of the CCAR and with student rabbis.

-2. A rabbi who is asked to officiate at a life cycle event should inquire whether the individual involved is a member of another congregation.
+- A rabbi who is asked to officiate at a life cycle event should inquire whether either (or any) of the individuals are members of another congregation.
 A rabbi should agree to officiate for a member of another congregation only with appropriate notice to the rabbi of that congregation at the time the request is made.

-b.
-Where, in the event of a prospective marriage, the families of bride and groom belong to different congregations, it is incumbent upon the officiating rabbi to inform the other rabbi.
+- Where, in the event of a prospective marriage, the families of the couple belong to different congregations, it is incumbent upon the officiating rabbi to inform the other rabbi.

-3. No rabbi should offer and/or render such pastoral attentions to members of other congregations, chavurot and other religious institutions, as might harm the relations between rabbinical colleagues, between Reform congregations, or between a rabbi and a member of his/her congregation.
+- No rabbi should offer and/or render such pastoral attentions to members of other congregations, chavurot, and other religious institutions, as might harm the relations between rabbinical colleagues, between Reform congregations, or between a rabbi and that rabbi’s congregant.

-5. When rabbis disagree in public, this disagreement should be stated in terms of issues.
-The rabbis should avoid personal attack.
+- Public disagreements between rabbis should be stated in terms of disagreements about issues and avoid personal attack.
 Lashon hara (malicious gossip) is equally unacceptable.

 III.
 CONFIDENTIALITY AND ITS LIMITS

-However, the nature and practice of Reform Judaism and its ethical legacy mandate that our religious conscience place highest priority on the needs of the vulnerable.
-It is therefore essential to report abuse of minors and incapacitated adults even when the state or province does not require the rabbi to do so.
-In addition, concerning one whose physical or psychological well-being is in danger, the rabbi’s moral conscience may direct him or her to share such knowledge with appropriate authorities.
+- Limits of Confidentiality: The nature and practice of Reform Judaism and its ethical legacy mandate that our religious conscience place highest priority on the needs of those who lack the legal, mental, or physical capacity to protect themselves.2 It is therefore essential to report suspected abuse of minors and incapacitated adults, even if the civil laws of the state or province do not require the rabbi to do so or even if those same laws might allow for avoidance on grounds of clergy privilege.